 Attendance at Department-Sponsored Events

 Students are expected to attend and participate in departmental events.
+Hearing live musical performances is critical for learning to appreciate, perform, analyze, and enjoy music.
 Personal and professional courtesy requires that students attend faculty performances, and your fellow students will appreciate your support when they are performing.
-Furthermore, hearing live musical performances is critical for learning to appreciate, perform, analyze, and enjoy music.

-Some of your classes will require attendance at specific performances; consult your course syllabi.
-A schedule of concerts for the semester is posted on the web and can be obtained from the Department of Music Office.
+Music majors entering the program on the 2015-16 University Catalog are required to complete six semesters of MUSC 185, Performance Observation.
+This course requires attendance at departmentally-sponsored events.
+Some of your other classes will also require attendance at specific performances; consult individual course syllabi.
+A schedule of concerts for the semester is posted on the departmental website and can also be obtained from the Department of Music Office.

 Departmental Recitals and Events

 Departmental Recitals and other department-wide meetings are scheduled on Thursdays throughout the semester at 3:30 p.m., in Molnar Recital Hall.
 A schedule of Departmental Recitals is available at the Music Office.

 The recitals give music students opportunities to perform in public the works they have been studying.
 Applied teachers generally require their students to perform on one or more recitals during a semester.
 (First semester students may be exempt from this requirement.)
 All music students are expected to attend departmental recitals.

 In order to be placed on the program for a departmental recital, the student must have approval from his/her applied teacher.
 The completed Departmental Recital Submission Form must be forwarded by the applied instructor to the Music Secretary by Friday prior to the recital date.
 Recitals are limited to 50 minutes of performance; it is not wise to wait until the last recital of the semester to meet the applied syllabus requirement, since that program may be filled early.